 Place the beans in a large bowl or baking dish and cover with water by about 2″.
 Soak overnight.

-Add the beans to a large pot and cover them with water.
+Drain the beans and place them in a large pot, covered with water.
 Bring the water to a boil and cook the beans for about an hour or until tender, but still with a little bite; reserve about 2 cups of the cooking liquid.

 Preheat the oven to 350°.

-Meanwhile, make the tomato sauce. heat the olive oil in a large skillet over medium heat.
+Meanwhile, make the tomato sauce.
+Heat the olive oil in a large, ,deep skillet over medium heat.
 Add the onions, bell pepper (if using), carrots, celery, and bay leaves.
 Sauté until tender, and then stir in the garlic and tomato paste, cooking for about a minute before adding the tomatoes, oregano, and red pepper flakes.
 Season to taste with salt, and simmer the sauce for 10-15 minutes.
 Mix together with the parsley, dill and beans (in the same skillet or in a separate casserole dish) and add about 2 cups of water or liquid from boiling the beans…enough to cover the beans.

 Bake for about 1.5 hours, checking occasionally and adding more hot water if necessary, until beans are tender.
 The top will look crispy.